Computers and your health

 Nowadays there are computers in every school and nearly every home.
 A mobile phone is a computer too.

 - We can find things out quickly using search engines.

 - We can use them to write, create, keep pictures, scan documents or photos, store our work or memories in files, and play games.

 - We can join other people online to chat or play games.

 - We can read the news or watch things happening around the world as it happens.

 - We can download music, films, video clips and watch TV programs 'on demand'.

-It seems that the list of things we can do on a computer grows longer every day.
+It seems that the list of things we can do on a computer, tablet, or mobile phone grows longer every day.